jiangshen/WurmVis/README.md

 # WurmVis

-> Exploring novel ways to display big datasets with D3
+This project explores novel ways to display rich and interactive content from big datasets with D3.js.
+The datasets are taken from the video captures of c.elegans worm behavior.

 ## Features